janosj/mongodb-opsmgr/opsmgr-aws/2-install-agents/README.md

 - mmsApiKey: Click "Manage Agent API Keys" and "Generate".
 Copy the API key.

-Now ssh to each of the agents :
+Now ssh to each of the agents and run the agent installation script:

 > ssh -i <path-to-key> ec2-user@agent1
 > sudo ./install-agent.sh